-For most of the short haul flights, you don’t get hold luggage included by default.
+For most short-haul flights, you don’t get hold luggage included by default.
 Hold luggage can be purchased either at the initial booking, online/on the App through the flight management section, or at the airport.
 Paying in advance is generally the cheapest way to do this.

 A standard bag for the hold would be 20kg, but you can pay for up to 32kg.
 As well as checking in bags you can also pay for sports equipment such as golf clubs, bikes, diving equipment, skis, snowboards and various other items.

 The best way to buy easyJet flights is online through their website, or through their downloadable App (IOS | Android).
 You can also view and manage your flights using this app, as well as add additional options such as luggage.

 To check in, you can do this online or through the App and then get a mobile/app ticket.
 I like this because you can save on printing paper and it’s also more convenient.
 If you have luggage to check-in as well, then at some of the bigger airports there is now sometimes a self-service way of doing this, and it’s actually very easy to use.
 Should you miss the self-check-in slot it is also possible to do this at the airport.